BSc at ITESM-CCM (2003-2007, undergrad in Mexico is at least 4.5 years!). MSc at UEA (2008-2009), Norwich. Currently becoming a PhD at TGAC/JIC/UEA

 The Genome Analysis Centre.

-When stuff just works.
+Favourite thing to do in my job When stuff just works.

 I am currently doing my PhD on Biological Sciences, but I don’t usually do lab work.
 I spend most of my research in front of my computer, doing data analysis and writing computer programs to help me in the process.
 Currently I’m making tools to work with the wheat genome, which is 6 times bigger than the human genome!
 But I’m not alone, I relay on the help of other scientists to make sense of everything and increase our understanding on how to improve wheat.